bricker0/choropleth_map/README.md

 # Change the projection

-For now – keep EPSG: 4326 WSG 84 – this is so you can use it online later -even though we know Mercator is *not* optimal for global scale choropleth maps.
+Note - when you use this map in the Esri Online part of this assignment – keep EPSG: 4326 WSG 84 – this is so you can use it online later - while we know Mercator is *not* optimal for global scale choropleth maps.

-For printing to PDF - change the projection to something like Mollewide or another equal-area projection. <a href=" https://gip-itc-universitytwente.github.io/globe-spinner/ ">Check out some options here. </a>
+For printing to PDF - change the projection to something like Eckart IV (as recommended by the book Mapping for a Sustainble World) Mollewide or another equal-area projection.

+To do this - <a href="https://youtu.be/OmPH1es1w1k?si=ItAhBpMZPpuLZQem">video demo here</a>

+<a href="
+https://gip-itc-universitytwente.github.io/globe-spinner/
+">Check out some options here. </a>